2020 BMW 8-Series spy shots and video

-BMW is working on a flagship coupe that we're expecting to revive the 8-Series name, and we have fresh spy shots and video of prototypes.
+BMW is working on a flagship coupe that will revive the 8-Series name, and we have fresh spy shots and video of prototypes.

-BMW hinted at the model in March when senior executives said the automaker was looking at adding more high-end models.
-One will be an i8 Spyder.
-Others will include this 8-Series coupe, an 8-Series Convertible and possibly even an 8-Series Gran Coupe.
+BMW confirmed the model in May with the reveal of the 8-Series concept.
+The automaker also confirmed an M8 version with the reveal of a prototype.
+Also in the works is an 8-Series Convertible and possibly even an 8-Series Gran Coupe.

 The 8-Series looks to feature a low roof and wide, muscular shoulders reminiscent of Aston Martin’s DB9.
 And just like Aston Martin’s popular grand tourer, the 8-Series will feature four seats arranged in a 2+2 format.